Trial set for Canon City correctional officer accused of bringing drugs into prison

 Tatro, "knew it was wrong and illegal to do so," according to the affidavit.
 He reportedly described a financial hardship due to COVID-19 and said he put $100 of the first payment toward a vacation and used the other $240 to buy a remote-controlled car.

 Tatro is free on a $2,500 personal recognizance bail pending the outcome of the case.
-Tatro, who had worked for the DOC since 2019, was initially placed on administrative leave pending a personnel review.
+Tatro, who had worked for the DOC since 2019, was being paid an annual salary of $52,416.

-Trending: Dave Roberts, artist and founder of Pueblo Levee Mural Project, dead at 71
+He was nitially placed on administrative leave but is no longer working for the department, according to Annie Skinner, public information officer for the DOC.

 Chieftain reporter Tracy Harmon covers business news.
 She can be reached by email at tharmon@chieftain.com or via Twitter at twitter.com/tracywumps.